 You have probably experienced the difficulty of finding books for your child who has recently mastered reading chapter books.
-Whether your child is a voracious reader or a reluctant one, this list of books for 7 year olds will help you fill your bookshelves with quality books for him or her to read.
-All of these titles are ones which my 7 year old enjoyed and I’ve included a variety of subject matters and protagonists from diverse walks of life.
+Whether your child is a voracious reader or a reluctant one, this list of the best books for 7 year olds will help you fill your bookshelves with quality books for both boys and girls to read.
+All of these books have been approved by my 7 year old and they cover a wide range of interests and genres.

 This was a hard list for me to make because there were a lot of the usual suspects that I really wanted to put on this list.
 Marvelous books—but books you will come across many times in other lists.
 So instead I chose marvelous books I haven't yet written about (save one).
 Of course you can always visit my other lists for more: Here's the index of all my book lists for kids.
 (Note: covers and titles are affiliate links)

 The World According to Humphrey (series) by Betty G. Birney.
 My 7 year old adores this series and it makes him laugh over and over.
 Humphrey narrates his experience as a classroom pet.
 His funny and insightful observations of the children in his class are highly entertaining and Humphrey even learns to read himself!
 Lots of "un-squeakably good fun" as Humphrey would say.

 All Paws on Deck (series) by Jessica Young, illustrated by James Burks.
 I was slightly skeptical about this series but my 7 year old was laughing his head off and so I picked it up and found the word play to be quite humorous.
 I'm a big fan of word play as a literary device; I think it gives kids a greater understanding of vocabulary.
 Haggis the scottie dog plays the straight man to Tank's absentminded goof and together they set sail on an imaginary venture.
 This series, which is a graphic novel-hybrid, is a great choice for reluctant readers.